mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 potentially severe errors caused by accidental reordering of the constructor's arguments.

-It turns out that the above issues can't be solved correctly without proper modeling of the system of quantities.
+It turns out that the above issues can't be solved correctly without proper modeling of systems of quantities.

 ## Quantities of the same kind

 The [@ISO-GUIDE] says:

-> - Quantities may be grouped together into categories of quantities that are mutually comparable
+- Quantities may be grouped together into categories of quantities that are **mutually comparable**
-> - Mutually comparable quantities are called quantities of the same kind
+- Mutually comparable quantities are called **quantities of the same kind**
-> - Two or more quantities cannot be added or subtracted unless they belong to the same category
->   of mutually comparable quantities
+- Two or more quantities **cannot be added or subtracted unless they belong to the same category of mutually comparable quantities**
-> - Quantities of the same kind within a given system of quantities have the same quantity dimension
+- Quantities of the **same kind** within a given system of quantities **have the same quantity dimension**
-> - Quantities of the same dimension are not necessarily of the same kind
+- Quantities of the **same dimension are not necessarily of the same kind**

+[@ISO80000] also explicitly notes:

+> **Measurement units of quantities of the same quantity dimension may be designated by the same name
+> and symbol even when the quantities are not of the same kind**.
+For example, joule per kelvin and J/K
+> are respectively the name and symbol of both a measurement unit of heat capacity and a measurement
+> unit of entropy, which are generally not considered to be quantities of the same kind. **However,
+> in some cases special measurement unit names are restricted to be used with quantities of specific
+> kind only**.
+For example, the measurement unit ‘second to the power minus one’ (1/s) is called hertz
+> (Hz) when used for frequencies and becquerel (Bq) when used for activities of radionuclides.
+As
+> another example, the joule (J) is used as a unit of energy, but never as a unit of moment of force,
+> i.e. the newton metre (N · m).

-Those provide answers to all the issues above.
-More than one quantity may be defined for the same
+Those provide answers to all the issues mentioned above.
+More than one quantity may be defined for the same dimension:
-dimension:

 - quantities of different kinds (e.g. frequency, modulation rate, activity, ...)
 - quantities of the same kind (e.g. length, width, altitude, distance, radius, wavelength,